zm-git-dev/RNA-seq-Pipline/readME.md

    REPLICATE = Which particular replicate is it in your sample condition (2 vs. 3 vs 4, etc).

-   PAIREDENDNUMBER = If the study used paired end replication, then you should have a read data file for each end, otherwise there will be only one.
+   PAIREDENDNUMBER = If the study used paired end replication, then you should have a read data file for each paired end, otherwise there will be only one.
+Please name them as "R1" vs "R2".

    The example data (paired end data) in this repository uses a naming convention like so: